The Forex market of the Spanish-speaking countries continues to expand within a regulated financial framework governed by CNMV, CBR, CNBV, and BCRA.

 At the European level, the Spanish financial system operates within the regulatory scope of the European Securities and Markets Authority (ESMA), established in 2011.

-Verifying a broker’s regulatory status in Spain is a critical step in protecting capital and ensuring legal compliance within the Spanish Forex market.
+Verifying a broker’s regulatory status in the Spanish-speaking area is a critical step in protecting capital and ensuring legal compliance within the Spanish Forex market.

 The primary authority responsible for oversight is the Comisión Nacional del Mercado de Valores (CNMV), which maintains a public registry of authorized investment firms and financial institutions.